 At this point, if you’re a beginner and/or unsure about installing new bathroom light, we’d recommend taking a quick picture of how the wires are connected to your old light.
 This may come in handy if you get confused when you go to hook up the new vanity light.

 Step 4.
 Separate old light fixture from wires in wall & remove bracket.

 Next start removing the wire nuts that are connecting the light fixture to the house power wires.
 The wire nuts are the little plastic cones that twist over the ends of two wires to connect them.

 Step 5.
-Secure new bracket to wall and connect ground wires.
+Secure the new bracket to the wall and connect ground wires.

 Begin putting your new bathroom vanity light fixture up by securing the new bracket to the electrical box in the wall.
 The new bracket will be provided in the box with your new vanity light.
 Be sure it is centered in the middle of the box on the wall.

 Once the new bracket is on the wall, you can connect the grounding wire (which is the bare one without plastic coating) to the bracket.
 There will be a little green screw on the bracket for this.
 Simply loop the grounding wire around the screw at least one time and tighten it back up.
 Be sure to leave enough ground wire at the end to connect it to the light fixture as well, which you’ll do in the next step.
 Check out the video tutorial above for a close-up of exactly how this is done.

 Grounding is a safety feature used in home electrical wiring.
 In the event a live electrical wire comes in contact with metal, power will go back to the electrical panel in the garage (and then down into the ground via the “grounding rod”) as an important safety measure.

 Step 6.
 Connect new vanity light fixture’s wires.